Here’s where the Small Business Administration’s coronavirus disaster loans are going

 But the program could not address the crisis as quickly as members of Congress and federal officials had hoped.
 The SBA’s Office of Disaster Assistance received an unprecedented crush of applications in mid-March when the economic crisis deepened, and found it did not have the infrastructure in place to process so many applications in a timely manner.

 The agency received several million loan applications within a few days, SBA officials have said.
-A person familiar with the matter who was not authorized to discuss the issue said the total amount of loans received eventually climbed to between 5 million and 6 million applications before the SBA closed its application portal in late April.
+A person familiar with the matter, who spoke on the condition of anonymity because the person was not authorized to discuss the issue, said the total amount of loans received eventually climbed to between 5 million and 6 million applications before the SBA closed its application portal in late April.

 The SBA initially said it would be able to process most loans in three weeks.
 But it took six weeks to approve just the first 39,000 EIDL loans, amounting to less than one percent of its total application backlog.

 And some business owners are finding the loans are too small to be of much help.
-To ensure it won’t run out of funding SBA slashed the size of its EIDL loans to just $150,000 per application, a drop in the bucket for all but the smallest companies.
+To ensure it won’t run out of funding, the SBA slashed the size of its EIDL loans to $150,000 per application, a drop in the bucket for all but the smallest companies.

 Early on in the process, the SBA attempted to solve the problem by outsourcing much of its loan evaluation work to Rocket Loans.
 The Rocket Loans work is being handled through an existing contract with a Herndon, Va.-based company called RER Solutions, worth at least $350 million, to manage loan recommendations and analysis, according to contract documents.

-Over the past few months SBA has hired new loan reviewers, largely through contractors, according to people involved in the process who were not authorized to discuss the issue publicly.
+Over the past few months the SBA has hired new loan reviewers, largely through contractors, according to people involved in the process who were not authorized to discuss the issue publicly.
 And the agency has changed its processes in ways that have sped up loan approvals while decreasing the size of loans and grants that businesses receive, according to SBA officials and people familiar with the matter.

 The first 1.1 million EIDL loans have been allocated in a widely divergent manner from one state to the next, according to the figures released Saturday by the SBA.